 - if you have had any cold or flu-like symptoms

 If the answer is “yes” to any of these questions, please stay home.
 The BFDC gladly offers online services, please contact us to make a booking.

 Please follow these steps to limit transmission while visiting our offices.

-- upon arrival, please use the alcohol-based hand sanitizer provided
+- use the alcohol-based hand sanitizer provided to clean your hands

 - for your safety, our workplace is sanitized every 3 hours

-The BFDC is adhering to best practices put forth by the World Health Organization.
-We encourage all our clients to review these recommendations and follow them as well, if you are not already doing so.
+The BFDC is adhering to best practices to keep our workplace safe for clients and staff.
+We encourage all our clients to review these recommendations and follow them if you are not already doing so.